March 25, 2019

 iWriter is one of the best freelancing sites that makes finding potential clients easier for beginners.
 To join, you'll need to fill out a form and complete two short 250-word writer prompts.
 Depending on your results, you'll be able to select from writing jobs and start gaining new clients.
 Most writers start our as Standard writers and work their way up.
 AS you increase your writing level and skills, you'll earn more money per project.

-FlexJobs is a job board that enables professional writers to find potential clients and writing gigs.
+FlexJobs is a job board and freelance writer website that enables professional writers to find potential clients and writing gigs.
 The benefit of FlexJobs is that all of the freelance job listings are screened and verified.
 That means you don't have to worry about scams or low-paying gigs.
-To use the platform, you'll need to sign up for a paid subscription to get access to the job details.
-This platform offers a wide range of freelancing gigs including from virtual assistants to search engine optimization (SEO) experts, high-quality web designers, copywriters, software development engineers, and coders.
+To use the platform, freelance content writers need to sign up for a paid subscription to get access to the job details.
+This platform offers a wide range of freelancing gigs from virtual assistants to search engine optimization (SEO) experts, high-quality web designers, copywriters, content writers, software development engineers, and coders.
+When applying for gigs, make sure to include any testimonials from past clients to help stand out from the corwd.

 BloggingPro features an online job site that helps businesses find freelance talent.
 Unlike FlexJobs, this job board does not have a screening process so you'll need to vet potential opportunities yourself to avoid scams.
 Businesses pay $30 for a 30-day job ad and freelancers can use the site to search and apply for positions for free.